-Here are some things you can do before and while you get back into your routine to help make your daily family life a little smoother.
+Returning to daycare, school or work after a vacation can be unsettling.
+There are a few things you can do before and during the return to routine to make family life a little smoother.

-- Talk to your kids.
+Talk to your kids.
 Explain what’s coming up, as well as how and when it will happen.
-Give them a heads up about the changes to expect at their school, daycare, on the school bus, etc. Listen to their fears and answer their questions, without giving too many details that could cause anxiety.
+Listen to their fears and answer their questions.

-- Are you afraid your mornings might be chaotic after weeks of not having to rush the kids (or yourself)?
-As with the start of the new school year, go over the morning tasks with your kids or hang up a routine chart (photos or pictograms, for example).
+Are you afraid your mornings might be chaotic after weeks of not having to rush the kids (or yourself)?
+Go over the morning tasks with your kids or hang up a routine chart (photos or pictograms, for example).
 Clearly outline the steps of this routine to give them a sense what’s coming and to make everyday life more pleasant for the whole family.
-Don’t forget to add hand washing to your new routine when your kids leave for school and come home!

-- Lighten your routine for the first few weeks by cooking meals in advance, choosing your kids’ clothing in the evening, planning lunches, etc. This will allow you to ease into your new pace without making a complete turnabout after weeks of isolation.
-Again, involve your children, who may have become little chefs under lockdown.
+Lighten your routine for the first few weeks by cooking meals in advance, choosing your kids’ clothing in the evening, planning lunches, etc. This will allow you to ease into your new pace without making a complete turnabout after your vacation.

-The past few months may have given you the opportunity to get back to the basics, to be more present for your children, to enjoy the small pleasures of everyday life, or to simply take your time.
+Perhaps the vacations have given you the opportunity to get back to the basics, to be more present for your children and to enjoy the small pleasures of everyday life.
 If you fall back into a fast-paced routine, try to remember those quieter moments and take a break for an evening, a day, on weekends or even just a few hours.
 It’s better for the whole family!